mpcutino/aerialcsp/README.md

 AerialCSP is property of [Virtualmechanics S.L.](https://virtualmech.com/)

+This repository and AerialCSP are intended for research and educational purposes only.
+For commercial use, please contact the authors.

+AerialCSP is realased under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)** license.

 ## Citation

 If you use the AerialCSP dataset in your research, please cite the following paper: